12AT7

 Genalex 12AT7

 Modern Russian made Mullard and Genalex brand 12AT7s.
 There is nothing "Mullard" or "Genalex" about them, except the names.
 Mullard stopped making vacuum tubes in 1982.
 Genalex ceased production in 1988.
-These are both made in the same factory in Saratov, Russia.
+These are both made by New Sensor Corporationa at a facility in Saratov, Russia.

-An original Tung-Sol 12AT7 and a modern Russian made version manufactured by New Sensor Corporation, where the Mullard and Genalex tubes were made.
+An American, British, and a modern Russian 12AT7.
+The Russian tube is physically larger.
 New Sensor acquired the Tung-Sol name in May of 2002.
 I get the feeling that every brand of 12AT7 made by New Sensor is the same tube with a different logo.

 It is interesting that the Russian tube is labeled both 12AT7W and 6201, because you don't normally see these together.
 They designate a higher quality ruggedized military version of the tube, used in mobile, aircraft and missile applications.
-They're resistant to impacts, acceleration, vibration, drastic changes in temperature and cycling on and off.
+The 6201 is resistant to impacts, acceleration, vibration, drastic changes in temperature and cycling on and off.
 Do you think the Russian 12AT7W conforms to this standard?

 I bought one to find out.
-I didn't drop it, bang on it, throw it, or put it in ice water while it was hot, but I did test it.
+The price was $31.99.
+I didn't drop it, bang on it, put it in cold water while it was hot, or shake it 25 times a second for 32 hours (per the 6201 data sheet) but I did test it.

 Russian 12AT7 tested